vicocz/brickcontroller2/README.md

 # BrickController Essentials

-Fork of [BrickController 2](https://github.com/imurvai/brickcontroller2) having [additional features](#features-and-fixes) which are not part of the original application yet.
+A fork of [BrickController 2](https://github.com/imurvai/brickcontroller2) which has [features](#features-and-fixes) not included in the original application yet.

 Cross platform mobile application for controlling Lego creations using a bluetooth gamepad.